ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.T2SInference"></a>

 ### T2SInference
-T2SInference message is used to specify the text-to-speech inference settings.
+<p>T2SInference message is used to specify the text-to-speech inference settings.</p>

 | Field | Type | Label | Description |